 A. Glenn Hill Center at NDSU

 The North Dakota State University Office of Teaching and Learning’s Avenues of Scientific Discovery conference (formerly Expanding Your Horizons) is a one-day conference for middle and high school students focused on cultivating an interest in Science, Technology, Engineering, and Math.
-This year’s Avenues of Scientific Discovery will be on Saturday, April 2, 2022 at the A. Glenn Hill Center at NDSU.
-Workshop sessions will be held throughout the day for two tracks: 7th-9th grades and 10th-12th grades, and will feature NDSU faculty, staff, and graduate students sharing their knowledge with up to 300 regional students.
+Workshop sessions will be held throughout the day for grades 5th-12th and will feature NDSU faculty, staff, and graduate students.
+Our goal is to share STEM related knowledge with up to 300 regional students.

-The NDSU Office of Teaching & Learning is accepting workshop proposals through Tuesday, November 30, 2021 from NDSU faculty and graduate students for the upcoming Avenues of Scientific Discovery conference.
+The NDSU Office of Teaching & Learning has concluded its workshop proposal process for the NDSU faculty and graduate students participating in Avenues of Scientific Discovery.